 Environmental biologists, who commonly work on preserving and recovering natural habitats, might specialize in naturally occurring primary ecosystems, such as forests, grasslands or wetlands, or in secondary ecosystems created by agriculture, urban development and other human developments.
 Find out what you can learn in bachelor's, master's and doctoral degree programs and where you could work.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Biology degrees can also be found in these popular choices.

 What Can I Do with a Degree in Environmental Biology?